angela1C/Programming-and-Scripting-Project/README.md

 The project concerns the well-known Fisher's Iris data set.
 The project entails researching the data set, and then writing documentation and code in the Python programming language based on that research.

-The suggested task breakdown for this project (taken from the Project Instructions document) are as follows:
+The project should achieve the following goals:

-1. Research background information about the data set and write a summary about it.
+1. Research background information about the data set and summarise it.
-2. Keep a list of references you used in completing the project
+2. Provide a list of references used in completing the project.
-3. Download the data set and write some Python code to investigate it.
+3. Download the data set using Python code.
-4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-A Python script will quickly do this for you.
+4. Investigate the data set using python code
+5. Summarise the data set using python.
+Provide summary statistics.
-5. Write a summary of your investigations.
+5. Summarise the investigations.
-6. Include supporting tables and graphics as you deem necessary.
+6. Include supporting tables and graphics.

 The project should contain a repository containing a README and a python script.
 The readme should contain  a summary of the dataset and your investigations into it